-The six classes of FHS in Asian and Middle Eastern Studies may be described as follows:
+The six classes awarded for FHS in Asian and Middle Eastern Studies may be described as follows:

-1 70-100 A performance which exhibits the qualities mentioned above to a very high degree, and which is outstanding in some way.
+1st 70-100 A performance which exhibits the qualities mentioned above to a very high degree, and which is outstanding in some way.
 2.i 60-69 A performance which exhibits these qualities to a high but lesser degree, which is fully competent but not outstanding.
-2.ii 50-59 A performance which exhibits still fewer of these qualities but in which acceptable answers appear to be predominant. iii 40-49 A performance which fails to exhibit these qualities to a significant degree, but which nevertheless contains an adequate proportion of acceptable answers.
+2.ii 50-59 A performance which exhibits still fewer of these qualities but in which acceptable answers appear to be predominant.

+3rd 40-49 A performance which fails to exhibit these qualities to a significant degree, but which nevertheless contains an adequate proportion of acceptable answers.
 Pass 30-39 A performance in which the student shows only a marginal level of knowledge and competence.
+Fail 29-0 Any other performance.